 8. The façade of the building was decorated by 87 different people

 The main façade of the building is located on the south side and overlooks the Place de l’Opéra.
 Pretty much the same principle applied for the exterior as for the interior as it’s stuffed with sculptures and other forms of decorations.

 A total of 14 painters and mosaicists and 73 sculptors worked on it, resulting in one of the most extravagant façades of a building you’ll ever come across.

 9. The Emperor’s former entrance now features a library and museum

 The special entrance of the building for the Emperor was referred to as the “Pavillon de l’Empereur.”
 This addition is situated on the west side of the building and was built to allow secure access for important people.

 Today, this pavilion serves quite a different purpose as it’s home to the “Bibliothèque-Musée de l’Opéra de Paris,” a library and museum of the Paris Opera.
-This building houses a grand total of:
+This building houses a total of: